-After facing harsh criticism, a monument in Central Park will finally acknowledge the contributions of an African-American suffragette.
-The new design of the women’s suffrage movement monument will add a feature of Sojourner Truth.
+After facing harsh criticism, a monument in Central Park will acknowledge the contributions of an African-American suffragette.
+The new design of the women’s suffrage movement monument will add a feature of Sojourner Truth, and is scheduled to be unveiled on August 26th, the NY Post has announced.

 Initially, plans for the monument included a scroll of names and quotes from 22 leaders of the suffrage movement.
 Seven of them were African-American.
 However, the scroll was ultimately removed from the design, therefore excluding the contributions of African-American suffragettes.
 The city Public Design Commission is currently reviewing the new, more inclusive design.

-The anticipated 2020 reveal of the new statue will coincide with the 100th anniversary of the Nineteenth Amendment, which extended the right to vote to women nationwide.
+The August 26th reveal of the new statue will coincide with the 100th anniversary of the Nineteenth Amendment, which extended the right to vote to women nationwide.

 Featured images c/o Randall Studio (public domain).Join the Upper West Side newsletter for more local updates: